EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks: Introduction

 We propose an evolutionary pruning model based on TL for deep neural networks, \Proposal (\proposal). \proposal can be applied to a DL model that resorts to TL to tackle a new task. \proposal combines sparse layers and EA, consequently, neurons in such layers are pruned to adapt their sparsity pattern to the addressed problem. \proposal is able to efficiently explore the neuron search space (to discover coarsely grained solutions) or, alternatively, in the connection search domain (fine-grained solutions).

 An important aspect to analyze in \proposal is that one of its solution encoding schemes effectively leads to a feature selection mechanism, in which we deactivate the extracted features and the EA evolves these features to learn which ones fit best as predictors for the given problem.

+\begin{idea}\proposal' goals include flexibility and adaptability. \proposal has been designed to be flexible, and the automatic configuration of the network can be applied to different pre-trained networks, used as feature extractors, and different fully-connected layers.
+This make our proposal capable of tackling different problems.
+The \begin{idea2}removal of connections\end{idea2} that \proposal \begin{idea2}performs\end{idea2} allows the model to be adaptable to the specific dataset to be modeled.
+Thus, when the dataset suffers a change, the resultant configuration will also be adapted to the new circumstances. \end{idea}

 To assess the performance of \proposal, we have conducted an extensive experimentation that leads to several valuable insights.
 To begin with, experimental results showcase the behavior and effectiveness of \proposal in terms of precision and in terms of reduction of the complexity of the network.
 Thanks to the flexibility of \proposal, it is applied to perform either pruning or FS.
 Both cases improve the accuracy of the network when the comparison is made against reference models and CNN pruning methods from the literature.
 Moreover, in most cases, the FS scheme achieves a better performance than the pruning scheme in terms of the accuracy of the network.
-Furthermore, the network pruned by the FS scheme also achieves a significantly reduced number of connections in its fully connected part, contributing to the computational efficiency of the network.
-In short, this extensive experimentation is used to provide answer to the following four questions as the thread running through this experimental study:
+Furthermore, the network pruned by the FS scheme also achieves a significantly reduced number of connections in its fully connected part, contributing to the computational efficiency of the network. \begin{idea}We have also included several experiments showing the flexibility of the model, both changing the feature extractor and showing how changes in the dataset implies a modification in the final configuration obtained by \proposal.\end{idea} In short, this extensive experimentation is used to provide answer to the following \begin{idea}six\end{idea} questions as the thread running through this experimental study: